 At Hudgell Solicitors, we offer free specialist advice on all actions against the police and understand that securing justice and admissions of error from the police is often equally important to our clients as financial compensation.

-To discuss your case in confidence with a solicitor, please complete our online form or call 0808 1592363 now.
+To discuss your case in confidence with a solicitor, please complete our online form.